laanwj/bitcoin/README.md

 Scripts
 --------

+Mostly, scripts related to Bitcoin Core maintenance can be found in the [bitcoin-maintainer-tools]((https://github.com/bitcoin-core/bitcoin-maintainer-tools) repository.

+Some random other snippets:

 - [Start bitcoind in a screen in a debugger](https://gist.github.com/laanwj/29bc141fb8d10608651c).
 - [Measure compilation speed](https://gist.github.com/laanwj/108877a28ec03836568a) as well
  as other statistics such as maximum memory usage per compilation unit.
 Original